ro14nd-talks/kubernetes-patterns/README.md

-# Docker Patterns
+# Kubernetes Patterns

-This contains the slides for the presentation "Docker Patterns" which is based on [rhuss/docker-reveal](https://github.com/rhuss/docker-reveal) image.
+This contains the slides for the presentation "Kubernetes Patterns" which is based on [rhuss/docker-reveal](https://github.com/rhuss/docker-reveal) image.

 It includes a HTML5 Terminal emulation which can be used from within the browser (look for slides named "Demo").
 The demo can be find below `/demo` where each directory contains its own README.